datarefugephilly/workflow/metadata.md

 - ATRAC
 	- https://www.ncdc.noaa.gov/atrac/index.html

-## Improperly Bagged Files
-Uncheck certified box, put a note in the bagging notes indicating that the describers do not believe the files are properly packaged.
-(Proposed addition to the process because there has been considerable confusion between baggers and describers on what is ready, certified)

 ## Linking the CKAN record to the bag:
   - Click "Next: Add Data" at the bottom of the CKAN form
   - Enter the following information: